IsItLucas/godot_easy_saving/README.md

 3. Enable the plugin at: Project > Project Settings > Plugins > Easy Saving.

 ## Configuration ⚙️🖥️🎚️
-1. Go to Project > Project Settings > Godot Easy > Save.
-2. Customize the addon's behaviour as you like.
+1. Go to `res://addons/easy_saving/save.gd` and modify the variables as you like.
-3. You're all set! ✅🎉
+2. You're all set! ✅🎉

 ## Usage 💾🔐✨
-Documentation can be found [here](https://github.com/IsItLucas/godot_easy_saving/wiki).
+You can take a look at the example scene located in `res://addons/easy_saving/example/example.tscn` and `res://addons/easy_saving/example/example.gd`.

 ## Contributions 🤝🌍
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this addon.